thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary.md

 - Add a signal to limit visual CAPTCHA challenge such as {{PRIVATE-ACCESS-TOKEN}},
 - Gating access to a resource for longstanding users such as {{LOX}},
-- Search engine with a fixed number of request such as {{PRIVACY-PASS-KAGI}},
+- Using a search engine with a fixed number of requests such as {{PRIVACY-PASS-KAGI}},
 - Selective disclosure of a credential attribute (location, age) such as
   {{PRIVATE-PROOF-API}}.